 Tarot isn’t strictly a part of Wicca, though most Wiccans practice some form of tarot/divination.

 Divination is the art and craft of intuiting answers to questions from objects.
 The most traditional forms are water gazing, crystal gazing, tea leaf reading, candle reading, and tarot.

 There are, of course, many more.
 Each person will probably feel drawn to a different style.
-To master any one of these will take a lifetime of study.
+These will take a lifetime of study to master.